squell/fastavr/README.md

 * No support for Reduced Core AVR; the DES instruction is only supported as a hook for a C function.

-* Cycle count is not correct for XMEGA microcontrollers
+* Cycle count is not correct for XMEGA microcontrollers.

-* Not all illegal opcodes will result in an error, just like in a real microcontroller.
+* Not all illegal opcodes will result in an error.
+Neither will out-of-bounds SRAM accesses.

-* The core needs to be ported to x86-64
+* The core has not yet been ported to x86-64.

 Acknowledgements
 ================